-When the supp-as-sec option is set to 1 instead of its default of 0, then supplementary (chimeric) alignments are reported with SAM FLAG 0x100 instead of 0x800.
+When the supp-as-sec option is set to 1, then supplementary (chimeric) alignments are reported with SAM FLAG 0x100 instead of 0x800.
+The default is 0.
 The supp-as-sec option provides compatibility with tools that do not support FLAG 0x800.

-hard-clips are
+▶ hard-clips

-used as a field of 3 bits, with values ranging from 0 to 7.
+The hard-clips option is used as a field of 3 bits, with values ranging from 0 to 7.
 The bits specify alignments, as follows: